MTNakata/rpy2_wrapper/README.md

 rpy2_wrapper makes six statistical functions of R available from Python programs.

-For statistical analysis, `scipy.stats` seems to be used generally in the Python field. rpy2_wrapper has been implemented for statistical functions which are not available in `scipy.stats`.
+For statistical analysis, scipy.stats is generally used in the Python field. rpy2_wrapper has been implemented for statistical functions which are not available in scipy.stats.

-# 2. What function is contained in rpy2_wrapper?
+# 2. What is contained in rpy2_wrapper?

-The statistical functions included in rpy2_wrapper are listed below.
+The statistical functions in rpy2_wrapper are listed below.

 Function (R code)